chaldea-center/chaldea-docs/docs/v2_release.md

 ## Web Renderer

 There are two renderer, HTML renderer and CanvasKit renderer.
-By default, it is automatically chosen according to device info.
 Also you can specify the renderer in Settings, the change will take affect at next loading or page refreshing.

+By default, `html` renderer is used.

 ### HTML Renderer
 Uses a combination of HTML elements, CSS, Canvas elements, and SVG elements. .